King of the Ring (1996): Storylines

 King of the Ring featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Monday Night Raw—WWF's television program.
 Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.

 The pay-per-view event featured the annual King of the Ring single elimination bracket tournament.
-The qualification for the tournament started on the May 27, 1996, episode of Raw, with The Ultimate Warrior wrestling the WWF Intercontinental Champion Goldust to a double count-out and Vader defeating Ahmed Johnson.
+The qualification for the tournament started on the May 27, 1996, episode of Raw, with Ultimate Warrior wrestling the WWF Intercontinental Champion Goldust to a double count-out and Vader defeating Ahmed Johnson.
 The qualification continued on the June 1 episode of Superstars as Justin "Hawk" Bradshaw defeated Henry Godwinn.
 On the June 3 edition of Raw, Stone Cold Steve Austin and Jake "The Snake" Roberts qualified for the tournament by defeating Bob "Spark Plug" Holly and Hunter Hearst Helmsley, respectively.
 On the June 9 episode of Superstars, Savio Vega defeated Marty Jannetty in a qualification match.
 On the June 10 episode of Raw, the qualification for the tournament ended as "Wildman" Marc Mero defeated Skip and Owen Hart defeated Yokozuna.
 The first quarterfinal match of the tournament took place on the June 16 episode of Superstars, with Roberts defeating Bradshaw.
 On the June 17 episode of Raw, Austin defeated Vega and Mero defeated Hart in the remaining quarterfinal matches.
 Vader received a bye in the quarterfinals due to Warrior and Goldust's qualifying match resulting in a double count-out.

 The main rivalry heading into the event was between Shawn Michaels and the British Bulldog over the WWF Championship.
 At In Your House 8, Michaels defended the title against Bulldog in a match that resulted in a no contest as both men's shoulders were down on the mat.
 Although the referee Earl Hebner awarded Michaels the victory, Bulldog's wife Diana Smith, brother-in-law Hart and manager Jim Cornette handed Bulldog the belt.
 The on-screen WWF President Gorilla Monsoon declared the match a no contest.
 On the June 3 episode of Raw, Monsoon announced that Michaels would defend the title against Bulldog in a rematch at King of the Ring and allowed Camp Cornette to choose a special guest referee for the match.
 On the June 17 episode of Raw, Jim Cornette announced that Mr. Perfect would be the guest referee for the match.

 Mick Foley wrestled The Undertaker as "Mankind" at King of the Ring.